 Google Scholar promotes itself as a resource that provides one-stop shopping for scholarly literature.
 It searches across many disciplines and covers a wide variety of resources, including journal articles, theses, books, abstracts, and more.
 Although Google Scholar is aimed at the academic community, it uses a very broad definition of "scholarly literature."
 It is important to realise that not everything in Google Scholar is peer reviewed.

 Google Scholar is particularly useful when there is a reason to believe that documents not covered by Web of Science or Scopus are important for an evaluation.
 Citation counts are very strong across all areas and databases (in most cases over .90, although sometimes lower in some fields of the Humanities).
 It finds most well-known sources, and sectors of scholarly communications previously hidden from view.
 This can be useful in literature searches, as well as for those who need to compile evidences of research impact for a collection of outputs.

-5. Click on thelink (below the Save button) and follow the instructions to enable cookies.
+Click on the cookies link (below the Save button) and follow the instructions to enable cookies.

 Go back to Library links page and click on Save.
 Google Scholar should now recognise you as a Western Sydney University student.

 In your search results, click on 'Fulltext @ WestSydU Lib' to gain access to the full text articles.